Notgnoshi/notgnoshi.github.io/_drafts/why-i-dislike-windows.md

   - Windows 10 forces some updates, and [some](https://www.google.com/search?q=KB3081424+fail) of them have failed catastrophically.
   - You cannot access Safe Mode unless *you've already booted into the OS* which **defeats the entire purpose** of Safe Mode.
 Additionally, Safe Mode is difficult to access, requiring multiple steps and dialogs versus a single `F8` key press on every Windows version prior.
-  - It's extremely difficult (impossible for average users) to disable Cortana
+  - It's extremely difficult to disable Cortana.
   - Windows 10 violates basic networking principles.
 It ignores host files, DNS protocol, firewall rules, and sends telemetry data regardless of your settings.

 * *Visual Studio 2015 Update 2 C++ compiler has been [caught](https://www.infoq.com/news/2016/06/visual-cpp-telemetry) injecting telemetry code into both Debug and Release binaries*